sonmac1203/Zendesk_coding_challenge/README.md

 ## Installation
 ### Requirements and Recommendations
+- Run the program on Apple's terminal or Ubuntu for the best performance
 - Must have the lastest version of Python installed
 - Must have pip installed
 - Should run the program in a Python virtual environment.
 See [this link](https://docs.python.org/3/library/venv.html) for more details